-The watermarking method works by fragmenting DNAlike sequences, replicating them, and fusing them to create a highly unique DNA signature.
+The watermarking method works by fragmenting DNA-like sequences, replicating them, and fusing them to create a highly unique DNA signature.
 This signature is then secretly embedded into the hardware design.
-The technology is effective in securing various complex hardware designs such as image processing systems, JPEG-CO-DECs, CNN-based machine learning accelerators, ORS detectors for ECGs, cardiac pacemakers, and digital signal processing units like FIR filters, DCT, and FFT processors.
+The technology is effective in securing various complex hardware designs such as image processing systems, JPEG-CODECs, CNN-based machine learning accelerators, QRS detectors for ECGs, cardiac pacemakers, and digital signal processing units like FIR filters, DCT, and FFT processors.

-By embedding this unique DNA-based watermark, the

-technology ensures that the hardware is genuine and originates from the rightful IP vendor.
+By embedding this unique DNA-based watermark, the technology ensures that the hardware is genuine and originates from the rightful IP vendor.
 It is especially useful for preventing malicious actions within the global semiconductor design and manufacturing process.
 This development is expected to improve trust and transparency in the VLSI semiconductor design chain by helping different stakeholders identify and verify genuine IP designs.

-In summary, this innovative solution from IIT Indore aims to protect important hardware designs used in various fields such as multimedia, medical technology, machine learning. and signal processing.
-The core idea lies in embedding a vendor-specific DNA fingerprint into the chip design, offering a powerful defence against theft and false claims.
+In summary, this innovative solution from IIT Indore aims to protect important hardware designs used in various fields such as multimedia, medical technology, machine learning, and signal processing.
+The core idea lies in embedding a vendor-specific DNA fingerprint into the chip design, offering a powerful defense against theft and false claims.

-Commenting on the innovation, IIT Indore director Prof Suhas Joshi said.
-"This groundbreaking innovation from IIT Indore reflects our commitment to addressing real-world challenges through deep-tech research.
-Protecting intellectual property in the semiconductor industry is vital for national security and global trust. and this work represents a significant step in that direction."
+Commenting on the innovation, Prof. Suhas Joshi, Director, IIT Indore, said, "This groundbreaking innovation from IIT Indore reflects our commitment to addressing realworld challenges through deep-tech research.
+Protecting intellectual property in the semiconductor industry is vital for national security and global trust, and this work represents a significant step in that direction."

-Principal investigator Prof Anirban Sengupta added.
-"Our DNA-based watermarking technology brings a novel layer of cybersecurity to hardware IPs by ensuring that each design carries a unique and verifiable identity.
+Prof. Anirban Sengupta, the Principal Investigator, added, "Our DNA-based watermarking technology brings a novel layer of cybersecurity to hardware IPs by ensuring that each design carries a unique and verifiable identity.
 This advancement empowers IP vendors and designers to safeguard their innovations against piracy and misuse across the global semiconductor ecosystem."